SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Preview

 \textbf{Wild Indoor Scenes.} Representative wild indoor scenes, captured via multi-view smartphone recordings in complex and unconstrained environments such as shopping malls, banquet halls, and art galleries, are illustrated in Fig.~\ref{fig:d2_dl3dv_indoor_data}.
 These scenes exhibit diverse architectural layouts and high object density.
 Like in shopping malls, elements such as escalators, display shelves, and glass facades create multi-layered structures with frequent reflections and occlusions.
 Compared to previous indoor scenes, wild indoor scenes have irregular layouts, dense furniture, diverse objects, and uneven lighting, leading to more complex spatial arrangements.
 This contrast underscores the structured and clear nature of our data, which supports controlled spatial reasoning evaluation.

 \textbf{Outdoor Scenes.} Our outdoor scenes include various environments such as parks, tourist landmarks, and others, captured from both ground and aerial views, as shown in Fig.~\ref{fig:d3_dl3dv_outdoor_data}.
 Parks contain irregularly shaped walking paths winding through dense clusters of trees, shrubs, and open lawns, creating a mix of natural textures and spatial variations.
 These areas often include water features, benches, and varied terrain elevations.
-Therefore, outdoor scene layouts usually involve plazas, staircases, and structured open spaces that introduce rich geometric complexity.